ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 # Best practices for backups
 {: #backups-vpc-best-practices}

-To ensure that you're using the VPC Backup Service most effectively and economically, consider the following suggestions.
+To help ensure that you're using the VPC Backup Service most effectively and economically, consider the following suggestions.
 {: shortdesc}

 ## General best practices